 Imagine this: it’s all very well and good- you’ve hired a lead generation agency to build the level of inbound traffic you have coming in.
 This technique of outsourcing to a lead generation agency has taken the heavy lifting off your shoulders so you can focus on making those calls once the leads are funnelled to you or your booking calendar.

 Even when there are clear on-site issues with your website that need changing, having a bespoke site and an amazing lead generation campaign has made the uphill struggle of building traffic that actually converts a lot easier and achievable.

 But before we touch on the to-do list of actions before hiring a lead generation agency, the lack of thereof, which is hiring a poor lead generation attempt will fail to bring people to your booking calendar, and a poor site will stop good lead generation in its tracks.

-A vague website with no incentives to offer a deeper conversation with the visitor or indifference towards inbound marketing with the irrational assumption that they can sell anything to anybody are often the key characteristics of a poor led generation agency.
-These aspects coexist and both need to be well built and executed.
+A vague website with no incentives to offer a deeper conversation with the visitor or indifference towards inbound marketing with the irrational assumption that they can sell anything to anybody are often the key characteristics of poor lead generation agency.
+These aspects coexist, and both need to be well built and executed.

 A one-second delay in page speed can cause: